Blizzardfire/multiworld/README.md

 or

-pip install . --upgrade endstone
+pip install . --force-reinstall --no-deps